StackVista/stackstate-docs/use/health-state-and-alerts/set-up-alerting.md

 - [Health checks](/use/health-state-and-alerts/add-a-health-check.md) attached to the element listen to the available telemetry streams and report a health state based on the configured parameters.
 - When the reported health state of an element changes, a chain of [state change events](#state-change-events) are generated:
     - `HealthStateChangedEvent` for the element itself.
-    - `PropagatedStateChangedEvent` for all elements that depend on the element whose health state changed.
+    - `PropagatedStateChangedEvent` for all elements that depend on the element whose health state has changed.
     - `ViewStateChangedEvent` a single event for the entire view.
 Note that this event type will only be generated if the configured [view state change criteria](/use/health-state-and-alerts/configure-view-health.md) are met.
 - Event handlers associated with the view listen to the generated state change events and [trigger the configured alerts and actions](#add-an-event-handler-to-a-view).